aleksejmutic/Hermes/README.md

 - Add, update, and delete shipments and clients
 - Track the status of shipments over time
-- Search and filter shipments and clients efficiently
 - Generate simple reports for analysis and management
 - Interactive GUI with forms, tables, and dialog windows
 - Persistent storage in MSSQL